Promoting Fundamental British Values.

 • Pupils have the opportunity and are encouraged to take part in a broad range of extra-curricular activities

-• Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example, through our PHSE and E-Safety lessons.
+• Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example, through our PHSE and On-Line Safety lessons.

 • Pupils know who to speak to if they are worried or concerned about themselves or others, e.g. Safeguarding Lead and Deputy Lead, Teachers and Teaching Assistants or our onsite full time qualified ELSA.